arnognulf/dotfiles/README.md

 [Uber but for mv(1)](uber-for-mv/README.md) - move latest file from Downloads to current directory: dl

+[Zip it!](zipit/README.md) - create zip and select in file manager: z

 [thinking-machine](thinking-machine/README.md) - thinking machine CM demo in bash - slooooow!